-It is mandatory that onsite rainwater tanks are sized at a minimum 0.5 m3/10 m2 of suitable roof area, including podiums, and that these fitted with a first flush device, meter, in built discharge control and water treatment supporting fit for purpose use.
+It is mandatory that onsite rainwater tanks are fitted with a first flush device, meter, in built discharge control and water treatment supporting fit for purpose use.
 Discharge control can be achieved through the use of Smart Tank technology that utilises projected rainfall and tank level sensors to program the automatic discharge of rainwater from the tank prior to a rainfall event.
 Smart Tanks provide a means to maximise the retention of water from a rainfall event, thus reducing the impact of stormwater flows on the drainage system.
 Where a Smart Tank is not used, demand should be sufficient to regularly draw down the tank or alternatively a regulated detention outlet ideally to on-site green infrastructure should be provided.